NFM Lending - Great Lakes Division logo

 NFM Lending - Great Lakes Division Review

 NFM Lending operates a Columbus-based mortgage branch at One Easton Oval, Suite 500, serving the Ohio market as part of a larger national mortgage lending platform.
-The company is NMLS-licensed (1566780) and positions itself as a full-service mortgage lender combining local expertise with nationwide lending resources.
+The company is NMLS-licensed (1566780) and positions itself as a full-service mortgage lender combining local experience context with nationwide lending resources.
 They maintain two separate servicing centers—one in Lake Zurich and one in Linthicum, Maryland—indicating established operations and loan portfolio management infrastructure.

 The Columbus branch offers conventional mortgage financing across multiple loan purposes: home purchases, cash-out refinances, and FHA 203(k) home improvement loans.
 They explicitly market to diverse borrower profiles including first-time homebuyers, active military and veterans, real estate investors, move-up buyers, and refinancing customers.
 The website includes interactive mortgage calculators covering payment estimation, rent-versus-buy analysis, mortgage comparison, refinance timing, and home affordability assessment—tools suggesting a consumer-education-focused approach.